bentoml/BentoML/docs/source/frameworks.rst

 repository, group by the ML training frameworks used in the project.

 You can download the examples below and run them on your computer.
-Links to run them on Google Colab are also available, although some of the features demo'd in the notebooks does not work in the Colab environment due to its limitations, including running the BentoML API model server, building docker image or creating cloud deployment.
+Links to run them on Google Colab are also available, although some of the features demoed in the notebooks does not work in the Colab environment due to its limitations, including running the BentoML API model server, building docker image or creating cloud deployment.